-Peppers are fruit but often mistaken for a vegetable.
+Peppers are fruit but are often mistaken for a vegetable.
 They belong to the nightshade family and have a slight relationship with tomatoes and chili peppers.
 Bell peppers belong to the nightshade family and apart from the green color, they can also be red and yellow in color (there are even more colors but these are the more common ones).
-Of course, all of them start green and then transition to the other colors.
-But what about our guinea pigs and green peppers, can they implement them into their diet?

 So, can guinea pigs eat green peppers?
 Guinea pigs can eat green peppers and the fact that they are full of vitamin C makes them an excellent addition to their diet.
 They also really enjoy the taste and the texture of the green peppers.
 Still, the serving size and frequency of green peppers need to be regulated due to the presence of sugars.

 There is so much more to unravel when it comes to guinea pigs and green peppers.
 In the following sections below you will learn how they can help your guinea pig to grow strong and healthy, possible risks of having green papers in their diet, and how to feed guinea pigs with green bell peppers.
 Let’s begin!

 Are Green Peppers Good for Guinea Pigs? | Health Benefits

 There are numerous health benefits that can be attributed to green peppers.
 In addition to the one already mentioned above related to vitamin C, there are still many others that we can highlight: